muratk3n/thirdwave/en/tweets/2020/week23.md

 @drewmckevitt

 There's actually a great deal of evidence that police violence is so much more pervasive and deadly in the United States precisely because there are so many guns here.
 Police tactics have evolved to assume everyone is potentially an armed enemy prepared to kill them

 ---

-"@davidsirota

-History will not judge kindly how the ruling party and opposition party joined together to oppose Medicare for All in the lead up to — and during — a lethal pandemic in which 43 million people lost their private health insurance"

----